Atlas Organics | "Year 2 : Compost Use in Hemp Production in SC"

 Spartanburg, SC | firstname.lastname@example.org

-Atlas Organics will share test parameters, methodology and collected data as it relates to pilot tests performed in partnership with hemp farmers in the Upstate of South Carolina from planting to harvest.
+Atlas Organics will share test parameters, methodology and collected data as it relates to the second year of pilot tests performed in partnership with The Hemp Mine from planting to harvest.
 The two key important factors for hemp farmers is the weight of the bud and the percentage of CBD that each plant yields.

 Atlas will outline and share pre-planting and post-harvest results with data collected at The Hemp Mine farm.
 Data that will be shared will include: pre-planting soil analysis for control, pre-planting analysis with compost added (two tests), cultivars used for the test, field diagram to designate controls and test plants, notes regarding amending methodology (depth, method for application, etc.), any relevant overview of farming methodology for each specific test, water records for irrigation and/or natural rainfall, photos of post harvest root system for control and tests, recorded post-harvest plant/bud weight per plant, record final CBD percentage yield per plant for control and test, post-harvest soil analysis.
 We will also provide a financial model showing actual costs for this experiment and how that would scale for larger planting areas.